 Stamina Elite Total Body Recumbent Exercise Bike Consumer Ratings

-In reviews online the bike is highly rated on the whole with an excellent rating of 88% giving the bike a 4 or 5 – which is one of the best I’ve seen.
+In reviews online the bike is highly rated on the whole.
 It definitely seems most people are very happy with the bike.

 Of those that don’t like the bike, a couple report issues with the bike on delivery and breaking down in a short period.
 It is that along with slow response from the supplier that has caused the issues for these 2 customers.
 It sounds terrible, but there is only 2 reporting this.